urbanairship/ua-unity-plugin/README.md

 Urban Airship Unity Plugin
 ==========================

 Urban Airship offers this code free of charge under the terms of the Apache 2.0 Open Source License.
-We offer no official support of this code; use of this code is not covered under existing support contracts.

 Contributing Code
 -----------------